Headache on Left Side of Head: 13 Causes, Symptoms & Treatment

 When tooth infections occur on the left side of the mouth, pain can radiate to the areas around the affected teeth and to the head.

-Pain usually worsens when touching the affected tooth or with drinking hot or cold drink.
-Other common symptoms include swollen gums, easy bleeding and, in more severe cases, fever.
+Other common symptoms that can present with this type of headache include swollen gums, easy bleeding and, in more severe cases, fever.

 How to treat: If you think you may have a tooth infection, you should see your dentist for assessment and treatment as necessary.
 Depending on the severity, treatment may involve the use of antibiotics or even the extraction of the affected tooth.
-In the meantime, learn about how you can relief tooth pain at home
+In the meantime, learn about how you can relief tooth pain at home.

 6. Temporal arteritis